Erfanehgh/RSTAttentionMechanism/README.md

 # RSTAttentionMechanism

-For running the Code you need to pars IMDB data and convert the raw text file to binary rst tree structure format.
+For running the Code IMDB data must be parsed using DPLP parser and converted the raw text file to binary rst tree structure format.
 The glove word vectors are also required.